BlazinArtemis/Todo-Test/test-plan.md

 ## Overview

 This test plan outlines the testing strategy for the Todo.vue component, a simple todo list application built with Vue.js.
-The component enables users to add todos, delete them, and filter them based on length.
+The app enables users to add todos, delete them, and filter them based on length.

 ## Test Types and Priorities